-If you have already registered your business as an LLC or you are a sole proprietor but have a few different business ventures in mind, you may wonder if you can use the same employer identification number, or EIN, for all of your businesses.
-It is possible to have different businesses under the same EIN if you fill out a DBA certificate or Fictitious Name form.
+If you have already registered your business as an LLC or you are a sole proprietor but have a few different business ventures in mind, you may wonder, can I use the same EIN for multiple businesses?
+It is possible to have multiple businesses under one EIN if you fill out a DBA certificate or Fictitious Name form.

 What is DBA name?
 In many states, when or after you register business name when forming your LLC, sole proprietorship, or other organization, you may fill out a “doing business as” form.
 This allows you to list another name under which you plan to conduct business.
 Some states require the filing of the Fictitious Name form instead, but either way, it means you only have to apply for EIN one time rather than multiple times.
 However, you do need separate EINs in the following cases: